 So come July, I hope The Lone Ranger blasts away my misgivings.
 If the cowboy is truly a reflection of the times, what does this reboot say about us?
 We like vengeance tales?
 Marginalized characters?
 Johnny Depp?
 Are we simply out of ideas or does this story need retelling?
 Whatever the answer, I’m excited to find out, even if it means wearing a wig to the theater.

-Join me next time as we wander down the trail of real-life cowboy poetry.subscribe to Ploughshares?
+Join me next time as we wander down the trail of real-life cowboy poetry.Might we be so bold as to suggest that you subscribe to Ploughshares?